brandontrabucco/controls/README.md

 initial_states = tf.random.normal([1, 3, 1])
 ```

-Define your dynamics model and cost function.
+Define your dynamics model and cost model.

 ```
 A = tf.constant([[[-0.313, 56.7, 0.0],